 Should You Get One of Those One-Day Train Passes?

 A lot of them are available but I find most of them impractical.
+It only makes sense to use them if you’re making several train journeys in a day or two.

 - Tokyo Free Kippu (Tokyo Tour Ticket) allows you unlimited access to any JR, Toei, or Tokyo Metro line within Central Tokyo for one day.
 It costs ¥1590.
 It only makes sense if you’ll be riding the train SEVERAL times in a day.